14 PROVEN Orton Gillingham Reading Program Choices

-Reading “The Dyslexia Help Handbook for Parents: Your Guide to Overcoming Dyslexia Including Tools You Can Use for Learning Empowerment” before purchasing any Orton Gillingham reading program for dyslexia will help you chose the right program for your child.
-Reading this value-priced book could save you money if it prevents you from buying even one Orton Gillingham reading program that isn’t right for YOUR child.
+Reading “The Dyslexia Help Handbook for Parents” before purchasing any Orton Gillingham reading program for dyslexia can help you chose the right program for your child.
+It could save you money if it prevents you from buying even one Orton Gillingham reading program that isn’t right for YOUR child. 😉

 Reading about the Orton-Gillingham methodology and other Orton-Gillingham reading programs can help you better understand the O-G method, which are the heart of most dyslexia programs.
 Be aware, no single Orton Gillingham reading program is the “best” for teaching every child who has dyslexia.

 To help your child, it helps a lot to know your child’s individual learning preferences and needs.
-Then select an Orton Gillingham reading program for dyslexia that matches your child’s preferred learning style.
+Then pick an Orton Gillingham reading program for dyslexia that matches your child’s learning style.

 These Orton Gillingham Reading Programs are often used in schools.
 They are a bit more expensive than programs listed on our Reading Remediation at Home page, but these are proven programs that work for many kids.

-The ABeCeDarian Reading Program – This Orton Gillingham reading program is gaining in popularity among homeschooling moms.
+This Orton Gillingham reading program is popular among homeschooling moms.
 It is less expensive than many of the programs.
 Several learning abled kids’ moms have had great outcomes with ABeCeDarian.
 They find this Orton Gillingham reading program for dyslexia easy to use.
 It has provided great progress for their kids.

-All About Reading and All About Spelling – These are well-scripted, cost-effective, easy to follow Orton Gillingham reading programs.
+These are cost-effective, easy to follow Orton Gillingham reading programs.
 AAR and AAS tell you what to do and when to do it.
 The program also tells you what to say as you’re teaching.
 Again, these programs are favorites among learning abled kids’ moms because they are easy to follow and cost effective.
 AAR and AAS combined will provide a top-notch Orton Gillingham reading program to help you teach your child to read.